What to Do When Your Car Insurance Company Leaves Your State

 The Assigned Risk Pool: Your Coverage of Last Resort

 If you've exhausted every standard and specialty market option and still can't find coverage, your state's assigned risk pool (also called a residual market plan) guarantees you access to at least the minimum legal coverage required in your state.
+Learn more about how the assigned risk pool works and what to expect when you're placed in one.

 Standard Market Insurance